alphagov/government-service-design-manual/service-manual/phases/alpha.md

 ---

 {:.intro}
-When designing a service it's impossible to predict everything up-front.
+When designing a service it's impossible to predict everything upfront.
 Each project features many challenges, and in your alpha you will start exploring solutions for these.

 You may need to bring more [developers](/service-manual/the-team/developer.html) and [designers](/service-manual/the-team/designer.html) into [the team](/service-manual/the-team), who will help you to build and test [prototypes](/service-manual/user-centered-design/working-with-prototypes.html) and possible solutions for your [users needs](/service-manual/user-centered-design/user-needs.html).

 By the end of the alpha you should have a clear idea of what's required to build a [beta](/service-manual/phases/beta.html).
 The whole phase should not last longer than about 6 to 8 weeks.

-<figure class="media-player-wrapper video"><a href="https://www.youtube.com/watch?v=PmaE-12KqEQ">Watch Sarah Richards, GDS content design lead, describe what happens during the alpha phase.</a></figure>
+<figure class="media-player-wrapper video"><a href="https://www.youtube.com/watch?v=PmaE-12KqEQ">Watch Sarah Richards, GDS Content Design Lead, describe what happens during the alpha phase.</a></figure>

 ## The objective of an alpha